The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 How to get to Zurich

 This road trip starts and concludes in Zurich.
 The international airport, Flughafen Zürich (ZRH), is located 10 km (6.2 miles) north of the city center.
-You can fly direct to Zurich Airport from the vast majority of European and North American destinations.
+You can fly directly to Zurich Airport from the vast majority of European and North American destinations.

 Once at the airport, you can head into the city center by public transport as you will not need to collect your rental until the second day of your Switzerland road trip.
 Either hop on the S-Bahn train or take the tram (line 10) into the city.